“Of Heaven and Hell” | A Zen Parable from Bambu Batu

 Before heading back to his own village, the weary soldier takes a detour into the forbidden forest to seek counsel with the wise Hermit of the woods.
 Making his way into an enchanted grove, penetrated only by the thinnest splinters of sunlight, the samurai swordsman comes upon the simple cabin of a solitary, old monk.

 The hermit, taciturn, looks the warrior over and raises his eyebrows in expectation.
 “I come in search of your fabled wisdom,” says the visitor.
 The sage shrugs his shoulders, then nods, inviting his guest to continue.

-“I’ve travelled to every corner of the kingdom, and beyond,” the warrior explains.
+“I’ve traveled to every corner of the kingdom, and beyond,” the warrior explains.
 “And I think I’ve come to know the ways of this world.
 But I keep hearing people speak of Heaven and Hell.
 Every battle I fight, I see more and more death.
-And with each battle it grows more senseless and more meaningless.”
+And with each battle, it grows more senseless and more meaningless.”